 Past thinking is obviously harmful to us.
 We do it all the time.
 But I hate to do it because my health and pain have gotten substantially worse, not better.
 So looking to the past I was capable of More.
 And looking at the Less I can do now makes me feel horrible.
 It is much more important to look at the present and for new potential opportunities.
 For example, new things to do that actually make you happy.
 Maybe your job will never make you happy and give you any satisfaction because you can no longer have that actual career anymore… just a job for a little work.
 So what?
 If you are capable of that, then do it and understand it gets you out of the house, socializing and is healthy in the sense it is good for a person mentally.
 And then… find things to do that genuinely make you happy.
 Like I should do more writing jobs because that is genuinely what makes me happy.

 So we compromise on the hard stuff.
 Don’t focus on the past.
-Add new things in for self-care which improves our mental and emotional well-being.
+Add new things in for self-care which improves our mental and emotional wellbeing.
 With no guilt because we are taking care of our health in all aspects that we can.
+With chronic illness, yes, our possibilities are limited by our health, but we still have so many possibilities that work with our health.
+And those are the ones that will help us cope and survive.